40 Years of Experience

 However, any estate, no matter how small, might have to go through probate.
 If an estate doesn’t take the right measures to protect its legacy, the government subjects it to a probate process.
 This expensive, timely process lets the government decide how the assets are distributed.
 Therefore, it makes sense to consider establishing a trust to protect estates from probate.

 Trusts can have many variations, but the most common one is a revocable living trust.
-This trust is in effect during the grantor’s life and can help distribute assets, control property, and allow trusted people, or trustees, to manage it.
+This trust is in effect during the grantor’s life and can help distribute assets, control property, and allow trusted people, or a trustee or trustees, to manage it.

 ERISA Litigation with Trust and Estates

 Trusts and estates are intricate estate planning items that can affect your financial fitness.
-ERISA can greatly impact these estate planning topics, especially when it comes to compliance, document drafting, and administration.
-The ERISA attorneys at Brucker & Morra are highly versed with drafting trust and estate documents and understand how ERISA can impact these.
-We can help you name trustees and executors and draft compliant documents and agreements.
+ERISA or Employee Retirement Income Security Act of 1974 can greatly impact these estate planning topics, especially when it comes to regulation, compliance, document drafting, and administration.
+The ERISA expert witness & attorneys at Brucker & Morra Law Group are highly versed in drafting trust and estate documents and understand how they can impact these.
+Our ERISA lawyer can help you name trustees and executors and draft compliant documents and employment agreements.

 Bankruptcy

 Bankruptcy is a misunderstood and feared term.
 Essentially, a company or individual declares bankruptcy when they hold fewer assets and high debts.
-This process can potentially help the debtor start over but not fully without consequence.
-Some bankruptcies will devastate credit, reputations and even employment opportunities.
+This process can potentially help the debtor with their debt and start over, but not fully without consequence.
+Some bankruptcies will devastate credit, reputations, and even employment opportunities.

 Impact of Bankruptcy on ERISA Litigation

-Fortunately, your employer retirement plan is protected by ERISA should you or your employer ever declare bankruptcy.
-Creditors cannot go after these ERISA plans based on this federal protection.
+Fortunately, your employer retirement plan is protected by Employee Retirement Income Security Act of 1974 should you or your employer ever declare bankruptcy.
+Creditors cannot go after these plans based on this federal protection.

-Unfortunately, many people have cashed out these plans to prevent a bankruptcy – which could trigger a 10% withdrawal penalty, income taxes and derail retirement nest eggs.
+Unfortunately, many people have cashed out these plans to prevent bankruptcy – which could trigger a 10% withdrawal penalty, income taxes, and derail retirement nest eggs.

-As ERISA lawyers and expert witnesses, we consult with bankruptcy attorneys and trustees to protect the integrity of these plans and protect individuals from unlawful creditor behaviors.
+As ERISA lawyers and expert witnesses, we consult with bankruptcy attorneys and trustees to protect these plans’ integrity and individuals from unlawful creditor behaviors.

 ERISA Litigation and 412(i) Pension Plan

-Like all employee retirement plans, a 412(i) is protected by ERISA.
+Like all employee retirement plans, a 412(i) is protected by the Employee Retirement Income Security Act of 1974 or ERISA.
 Unlike other employee plans invested in the stock market, these plans shift responsibility to an insurance company.
 Therefore, the insurance company doesn’t have the fiduciary responsibility under ERISA.
-This means that an insurance company doesn’t have to keep its investors’ best interests in mind, unlike a fiduciary in a stock funded plan like a 401(k).
+This means that an insurance company doesn’t have to keep its investors’ best interests in mind, unlike a fiduciary in a stock-funded plan like a 401(k).

 What is a 419 Benefit Plan?

 Since these plans are so complex, an actuary is required prior to creating one.
-These plans can supplement an employer’s existing benefits like life insurance.
-For example, post-retirement disability can be added under this plan and these assets are protected from creditors.
+These plans can supplement an employer’s existing benefits like life and disability insurance.
+For example, post-retirement disability insurance can be added under this plan, and these assets are protected from creditors.

 ERISA Litigation and 419 Benefit Plans